Consumer Debt Statistics

 27. Over 50% of African Americans and Hispanics regret generating individual debt to pay for education.

-PRC stated in their personal debt facts that respective 51% and 52% of African Americans and Hispanics regretted amassing college debt.
+PRC stated in their personal debt facts that 51% of African Americans and 52% of Hispanics regretted amassing college debt.
 They responded that, instead, they would find a different way to pay for their education rather than getting college loans.

 (Pew Research Center)